mohandotdev/secure-code/README.md

 SecureCode. is an application designed to help code security by pinpointing vulnerabilities.

-SecureCode. is an application designed to help code security by pinpointing vulnerabilities.
 With the help of Cloudflare AI Model, Our app detects various parameters crucial for securing your codebase:

 **Vulnerability Type:** Indicate the type of vulnerability detected in the code snippet (e.g., SQL injection, cross-site scripting, buffer overflow).